Fiserv/firstvision-latam/docs/english/main-cases/account.md

 The description of each API field can be found within the specifications defined in the portal.

-## AAccount Authorization Criteria Update
+## Account-Embosser Authorization Criteria Update

 This API **ACCOUNT/AUTH-CRITERIA**, allow the user create and update a relation between card authorization transactions and an authorization criteria table.

 The Authorization Criteria table is a current functionality to define an authorization approval criteria table on base of merchant activity or MCC, hours, day of the week, country code, postal code, so the amount of the authorization is validated to approve or decline the authorization.
 This table information has to be added before use this API.

-For additional information please refer CMS User Manual and CMS Screen Guide.

 **PUT** `/account/auth-criteria`